ome/omero-documentation/omero/developers/Web/Webclient.rst

 Reusing OMERO sessions
 ----------------------

-In some situations you may wish to automatically log in to OMERO.web using an existing session key that can be passed as a query parameters.
+When integrating other applications with OMERO.web you may want to automatically log in to OMERO.web using an existing OMERO session key.
+The session can be passed as a query parameter.
 For example a direct link to image will look as follows::

     https://your_host/webgateway/img_detail/IMAGE_ID/?server=SERVER_ID&bsession=OMERO_SESSION_KEY

+This provides full access to OMERO.web, in the same way that logging in with a username and password would.
+It is therefore unsuited for giving others temporary access to data.

 .. note::